 The ASEE Engineering Leadership Development Division values collaboration within and outside of the division.
 Initiatives continue in connecting with existing Engineering Leadership Development activities at member and non-member institutions as well as with other ASEE divisions, such as the Engineering Management and Engineering Ethics Divisions.
 Collaboration with other Engineering Leadership Development activities that may overlap with LEAD or exist outside of the LEAD umbrella is also being fostered.

 As noted on the home page–

-Presently, the division is kicking off a social media initiative to promote stronger community connections.
+Presently, the division is continuing its social media initiative to promote stronger community connections.
 The primary ‘doorway’ for this initiative is LEAD’s LinkedIn group.
 Please come and find us there for engineering leadership resources and informal virtual meetings.

 Other examples include:

 - COMPLETE (Community of Practice for Leadership Education for 21st Century Engineers) and its membership consisting of representatives of over 15 universities.
 More info about past meetings is available below.

 - An incipient effort to join together engineering leadership activities within major conferences, such as the B1G, SEC, ACC, and PAC12.

 The Fall 2015 COMPLETE meeting took place at Penn State University, University Park, PA on Nov 9-10th, 2015.
 This was the 20th anniversary of the Engineering Leadership Development program at Penn State (the oldest such university-based program in the country), and returned the COMPLETE team to the site of their first meeting as a group in 2007.